RSC-RP/cutandrun_nf/README.md

 # About the Pipeline

 The pipeline runs the Bowtie2 alignment, quality trimming of reads with trimgalore, [SEACR](https://github.com/FredHutch/SEACR) peak calling, and optionally [MACS2](https://github.com/macs3-project/MACS) peak calling.
+MACS2 requires an effective genome size to call peaks, which you can provide directly or call [`unique-kmers.py`](https://deeptools.readthedocs.io/en/develop/content/feature/effectiveGenomeSize.html) to calculate the effective genome size on the fly.
 Coverage tracks are produced for visualization in [IGV](https://igv.org/doc/desktop/).

 It will also perform general QC statistics on the fastqs with [fastqc](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/), the alignment, peak calling, and sample similarity using [deeptools](https://deeptools.readthedocs.io/en/develop/).
 Finally, the QC reports are collected into a single file using [multiQC](https://multiqc.info/).